payoubi/payoubi.github.io/_publications/2019_Malekmakan_Shahir_Ayoubi.md

 develop a practical correlation to estimate lateral displacement of a liquefied gently sloped ground.

-Malekmakan, M., Shahir, H., <b>Ayoubi, P<b>.
+Recommended citation: Malekmakan, M., Shahir, H., <b>Ayoubi, P<b>.
 (2019). &quot;Investigation of liquefaction-induced lateral spreading of gently sloping grounds using a variable permeability model.&quot; <i> Under Review in  International Journal of Numerical and Analytical Methods in Geomechanics.</i>

 Note: This article is under review.
 Please come back later.